kottoization/space-jam-anl/README.md

 📚 Introduction
 This project uses anonymized data from real and animated basketball players to create a machine learning model for cleansing and analyzing data to be used during games.
 The course leverages Python and Visual Studio Code to explore bimodal data distributions and apply various data science techniques.

-🎯 Course Objectives
+🎯 Course Objectives:

--Utilize Python, pandas, and Visual Studio Code for data analysis.
+  🐍 Utilize Python, pandas, and Visual Studio Code for data analysis.

--Cleanse and manipulate data that requires critical analysis.
+  🧹 Cleanse and manipulate data that requires critical analysis.

--Apply machine learning techniques to cleanse and complete data.
+  🤖 Apply machine learning techniques to cleanse and complete data.

--Prepare data for multiple customer-facing purposes.
+  🏗️ Prepare data for multiple customer-facing purposes.